 Act 60 Individual Resident Investor – for Individuals (Formerly Tax Act 22)

 It’s an understatement to say the Act 60 Individual Resident Investor tax benefits are generous.
-Take a look below at the savings you can enjoy with this lucrative decree:
+Savings include:

 - 0% tax rate on all dividends